mrmikearmstrong/hg2git/README.md

 # hg2git Script :corn:
-Gently wraps [fast-export by /frej](https://github.com/frej/fast-export) with a python script for a friendly hg to git experience
+Gently wraps [fast-export by /frej](https://github.com/frej/fast-export) with a python script for a friendly hg to git experience.

 Bulk convert a set of mercurial hg repositories to git with history and push them to some remote automatically if desired :rocket:

 ---